 Make a Meal Plan Using Only Two or Three Recipes

 Often small busy families only need to plan two or three meals each week.
-Leftovers from those meals along with leftovers from restaurant meals is usually more than enough food for the week.
+Leftovers from those meals along with leftovers from restaurant or takeout meals is usually more than enough food for the week.

 Chose 2-3 dinners that you can cook ahead each week.
 Soups are perfect for this.
 I often cook one big pot of soup every week, usually in the slow cooker.
 There’s nothing better than coming home after a long day and having dinner ready in minutes with a simple re-heat.